 A “chip off the ol’ block” and without knowing he was sort of following in his daddy’s footsteps, Kyle Del Mar developed into a careful and smart kid for his age and convinced the neighbors that he was left behind to try to run the ranch on his own.

-Blissfully in a world of his own, he drove back and forth to school every weekday in the only vehicle left, and old Model T farm truck, and never noticed the street sign he didn't need to read to find his way.
+Blissfully in a world of his own, he drove back and forth to school every weekday in the only vehicle left, an old Model T farm truck, and never noticed the street sign he didn't need to read to find his way around.
 It was only after going to the post office to mail a mortgage payment that he discovered the addresses on the envelopes had changed...

 If it weren't for the continued drawn-out Depression and plummeting farm commodity prices, the del Mar Ranch would be worth a fortune to someone investing for when the economy got better… if it got better.